ansible-community/community-website/posts/archive/getting-started-ansible-towers-api.md

 wishing to post to.

-Once the error you have found is fixed in the content field, hit
-\"Post\" one more time and note that the object has now been added to Ansible Tower successfully.
+Once the error you have found is fixed in the content field, hit "Post" one more time and note that the object has now been added to Ansible Tower successfully.

 ### Posting Via a Playbook